michalk-k/Home-Assistant-TimscaleDB/README.md

 ### Privileges
 Assuming TimescaleDB was installed via the add-on installer and the necessary databases were created, those databases are accessible to any role that can authenticate.

 To operate LTSS and Grafana, we need to define dedicated login roles with minimal required privileges.
-Using the default postgres role is discouraged due to its broad and unrestricted permissions.
+Using the default PostgreSQL role is discouraged due to its broad and unrestricted permissions.

 Let’s create roles specifically for LTSS and Grafana:
 ```sql